jocobtt/jocobtt/README.md

 - I like running, 日本語, biking, Python coding, and hiking
 - Pronouns: He/Him
 - I'm currently working on projects with OCR, recommendation engines, and NLP on web applications hosted on Firebase.
-- I am also currently learning model monitoring techniques using boxkite, nannyml, and other solutions.
 - I love IaC - especially with tools like Terraform.
 - I'm currently studying Full Stack Development with Vue and Firebase.
 - I'm working as an MLOps Engineer at Collibra.